jadecobra/gym/python_tdd/docs/TDD_TRUTH_TABLE_02_LOGICAL_CONJUNCTION.md

 #### <span style="color:orange">**REFACTOR**</span>: make it better

 - Why does this work?
-We didn't define an alternate condition, just the one that returns `True` when p is `True` and q is `True`
+    - we add a condition for when the value of `p` is equal to `True` and inside that condition we have another for when the value of `q` is equal to `True`
+    - if both conditions are met, the `logical_conjunction` function returns True but what does it do when those two conditions are not met?
-- Is the function somehow implicitly returning `False`?
-In other words `is None False?`.
-We know the answer to this from [data structures](./06_DATA_STRUCTURES.md), let's test it as a reminder. add an explicit statement to the definition of `logical_conjunction`
+- we know by default a function returns `None` so it must be returning `None` for the other cases.
+Does this mean `None` is `False`?
+We know the answer to this from [data structures](./06_DATA_STRUCTURES.md), let's test it as a reminder. add another return statement to the definition of `logical_conjunction`
     ```python
     def logical_conjunction(p, q):
         if p == True:
             if q == True:
                 return True
-        if p != True:
-            if q != True:
-                return False
+        return None
     ```
-    we have now explicitly stated the condition for all 4 cases.
-In one case when both `p ` and `q` are `True`, the function returns `True` and in every other case it returns `False`.
-Is there a better way to say this?
-We can use `else`.
-Update the `logical_conjunction` function
+    tests are still passing
+- if `None` is `False` we can be more explicit by using the boolean `False`
     ```python
     def logical_conjunction(p, q):
         if p == True:
             if q == True:
                 return True
-        else:
         return False
     ```
-    we have reduced the amount of code and still get the same result.
-Is it better than what we had before? what else can we change?
-- in python the [if statement]((https://docs.python.org/3/tutorial/controlflow.html?highlight=statement#if-statements) implicitly checks if something is `True`, which means we can refactor `if x == True` to `if x`.
-Both statements are the same.
-Knowing this we update `logical_conjunction`
+    tests still pass
+- can we express these nested conditionals as one line? yes, we can use the `and` keyword
     ```python
     def logical_conjunction(p, q):
-        if p:
-            if q:
+        if p == True and q == True:
             return True
+        return False
+    ```
+    still green
+- we can rewrite the opposite of the `if` statement by using the `else` keyword
+    ```python
+    def logical_conjunction(p, q):
+        if p == True and q == True:
+            return True
         else:
             return False
     ```
-    the terminal updates to show passing tests
-- there's one last thing we can do, we can use the `and` operator to represent our nested conditions.
-Let's try it.
+    tests are still green because this expresses all four cases from `test_logical_conjunction`
+    - in 1 case where `p is True` and `q is True` it returns True
+    - in the 3 remaining cases it returns False
+    - this means in a binary operation with 2 outcomes we only need to write a condition for one and write an else for the other.
+This will save us having to write out a condition for every case
+- python equality [comparisons](https://docs.python.org/3/reference/expressions.html?highlight=ternary%20conditional#comparisons) for booleans can be implicitly stated because python calls `bool()` on the values, e.g `if p == True` can be rewritten as `if p` so we can rewrite our `if` statement in a simpler way
     ```python
     def logical_conjunction(p, q):
         if p and q: